d4rkr00t/aik/README.md

 * [PostCSS](https://github.com/postcss/postcss) with [Autoprefixer](https://github.com/postcss/autoprefixer) and
   [PreCSS](https://github.com/jonathantneal/precss)

+#### Cutom .babelrc files

+If there is a .babelrc file in a project Aik will use it automatically.
+That allows for better customization of a build as well as adds an ability to experiment with latest, experimental, features that are not yet enabled in Aik by default.

 ### Linting

 Aik comes with set up linters.
 Nothing annoying about code style, only rules which help you find potential errors.